Notes to You: Plot

-When Porky tries to go to sleep, a cat starts singing Largo al factotum from The Barber of Seville in his back yard.
-Porky then starts throwing objects at the cat and finally hits him with a vase.
-The cat starts singing When Irish Eyes Are Smiling at Porky, and Porky throws a book at him, causing the cat to yowl in pain.
-Porky attempts to return to bed only for the cat to throw the book back and continue the song, as Porky closes the window in retaliation.
-Porky's phone rings and he answers it; the caller is revealed to be the cat finishing the song.
-Furious, Porky grabs a shotgun and claims "D-uh-d-uh-darn that old cat, I'll fix him this time once and for all!" and lays a saucer of milk on the porch.
-Porky then falls asleep as the cat drinks the milk and wakes Porky up by banging on the saucer.
+A very sleepy Porky Pig has just gone to bed.
+Outside his window, a cat appears on the fence and begins singing Largo al factotum from The Barber of Seville.
+Porky yells at the cat and throws several objects at him, finally knocking him off the fence with a vase.
+The cat returns, singing When Irish Eyes Are Smiling.
+Porky throws a book at him, causing the cat to yowl in pain.
+Porky returns to bed, but the cat throws the book back and continues the song as Porky slams the window shut.
+Porky's phone rings and he answers it; it's the cat, finishing the song.
+Furious, Porky grabs a shotgun and claims "D-uh-d-uh-darn that old cat, I'll fix him this time once and for all!" and places a saucer of milk on the porch.
+Waiting for the cat, Porky falls asleep.
+The cat appears, drinks the milk and leaves a note for the milkman.
+The cat then bangs loudly on the saucer, awaking Porky.

-Porky then chases the cat with the shotgun until the cat sings Rock-a-Bye Baby, which puts Porky to sleep.
-The cat then wakes Porky up by conducting the loud music playing on the radio (Frat by John F. Barth), before running out and singing The Umbrella Man, an American hit recorded in 1938 by Kay Kyser's dance orchestra.
-Porky locks down the window, but the cat reopens the door and sings Jeepers Creepers.
-Porky chases him out again, only for the cat to slam the door open into Porky before shutting it behind him.
-When the cat is outside singing Make Love With a Guitar, Porky grabs his gun and shoots the cat, who manages to gasp out a chorus of Aloha 'Oe, and dies.
-As Porky feels guilt over the cat's death, he's startled to hear the cat's nine lives outside his window singing the Sextet from the opera Lucia di Lammermoor.
+Porky then chases the cat with the shotgun and corners him.
+The cat sings Rock-a-Bye Baby, which puts Porky to sleep again.
+The cat then quietly carries Porky to his bed, gingerly tucks him in, kisses him goodnight and tiptoes away; a few seconds later, Porky is startled as the cat conducts Frat by John F. Barth, playing loudly on the radio.
+As Porky angrily approaches, the cat then returns to the fence outside and begins singing The Umbrella Man, an American hit recorded in 1938 by Kay Kyser's dance orchestra.
+Porky closes the window, but the cat reopens the door and sings Jeepers Creepers.
+Porky chases him out again, only for the cat to slam the door open into Porky, giving him two black eyes.
+Back on the fence, the cat sings Make Love With a Guitar.
+Porky grabs his gun and shoots the cat, who manages to gasp out a chorus of Aloha 'Oe, and dies.
+As Porky feels remorse over the cat's death, he suddenly hears the sextet from the opera Lucia di Lammermoor being sung by the cat's ghostly nine lives on the fence.

 As the picture irises out, the sound of shattering glass is heard.